hokstack/hok-helm/README.md

 ```
 ## Repo search

-You can then check for the latest version by searching your Helm repositories for the Hadoop on kubernetes
+You can then check for the latest version by searching your Helm repositories for the HokStack

 ```
-$ helm search hok hadoop-on-kubernetes
+$ helm search hok
 ```

 ## Rollout for first team with default values

-You can then check for the latest version by searching your Helm repositories for the Hadoop on kubernetes
+You can then check for the latest version by searching your Helm repositories for the HokStack

 ```
-$ helm install hok/hadoop-on-kubernetes --name hok-team1 --set teamname=team1 --namespace team1
+$ helm install hok/hokstack --name hok-team1 --set teamname=team1 --namespace team1
 ```

 ## Rollout for second team with default values

-You can then check for the latest version by searching your Helm repositories for the Hadoop on kubernetes
+You can then check for the latest version by searching your Helm repositories for the HokStack

 ```
-$ helm install hok/hadoop-on-kubernetes --name hok-team2 --set teamname=team2 --set metacontroller.crds.create=false --namespace team2
+$ helm install hok/hokstack --name hok-team2 --set teamname=team2 --set metacontroller.crds.create=false --namespace team2
 ```

 ## Remove hadoop-on-kubernetes